Anxiety Effects Millions of Yogi’s. Get the Solution!

 - 5 tips to help reduce tossing and turning

 Another study conducted by the Harvard Medical School and lead by Dr. SB Khalsa, assistant professor of medicine at Harvard Medical School and associate neuroscientist at Brigham and Women’s Hospital found that yoga is an effective treatment for chronic insomnia.
-The study was published in Applied Psychophysiology and Biofeedback and it included 20 participant which were taught breathing, meditation and mantra in one training session.
-After undergoing the yoga training session, the participant were left on their own to practice yoga techniques before bedtime for 8 weeks.
-They however stayed in touch with brief in person and telephone follow ups.
-The participants were required to maintain a sleep wake diary 2 weeks prior and during the study so that improvements in their sleep quality could be measured.
+The study was published in Applied Psychophysiology and Biofeedback and it included 20 participants which were taught breathing, meditation and mantra in one training session.
+After undergoing the yoga training session, the participants were left on their own to practice yoga techniques before bedtime for 8 weeks.
+They, however, stayed in touch with brief in person and telephone follow-ups.
+The participants were required to maintain a sleep-wake diary 2 weeks prior and during the study so that improvements in their sleep quality could be measured.
 After 8 weeks, researchers assessed the participant’s diaries and found that sleep efficiency, total sleep time, total wake time, sleep onset latency, and wake time after sleep onset had significantly improved.

 Yoga has also been proved to help cancer patients sleep better.
 A study conducted by the University of Rochester included 245 women participants suffering from breast cancer and having sleep problems as a result.
-The women were quizzed on their sleep problems and energy levels, and then divided randomly into two groups.
-One group was the control group and the other was given a yoga training session including breathing, meditation and stretching exercises.
-After 4 weeks, the participants were quizzed again and researchers found that the yoga group had reported significant improvement in sleep quality and decrease in stress.
+The women were quizzed on their sleep problems and energy levels and then divided randomly into two groups.
+One group was the control group and the other was given a yoga training session including breathing, meditation, and stretching exercises.
+After 4 weeks, the participants have quizzed again and researchers found that the yoga group had reported significant improvement in sleep quality and the decrease in stress.